Alen Stevanović

-Alen Stevanović (Ален Стевановић, [steʋǎːnoʋitɕ]; born 7 January 1991) is a Swiss-born Serbian professional footballer who plays as a left winger for Serbian First League club IMT.
+Alen Stevanović (Ален Стевановић, [steʋǎːnoʋitɕ]; born 7 January 1991) is a professional footballer who plays as a winger.
+Born in Switzerland, he represented Serbia at international level.

 A product of the Radnički Obrenovac youth academy, Stevanović made name for himself while playing for Torino.
-He made his debut with the Serbian national team in 2012.
+He made his debut with the Serbia national team in 2012.

 Early life

 Stevanović's parents separated shortly after his birth in Zürich and he never met his biological father.
 Immediately after the separation, when Alen was only three months old, his mother brought him to Bečmen, SR Serbia to live with his grandmother and uncle while she returned to Switzerland.
 He could not reach his mother in Zürich as he was not granted a visa and could only see her once a year.
 His grandfather, who had worked both in Switzerland and had returned to Belgrade, died a year later at the age of 58 years.
 Until 2004–2005, as stated by himself, he was angry with life and this hindered the beginning of his playing career.
 He married Dunja on 17 February 2013 and on 20 November 2013 became the father of his first child Neva.

-On 27 July 2018 he became father second time, his wife gave birth to son Matej.
+On 27 July 2018, their son Matej was born.